reeseaustin55/Fetch_Literature-/README.md

 If a PDF cannot be downloaded automatically the app opens your default browser to the best available landing page and shows a dialog.
-Download the PDF in the browser, then click **Select Downloaded PDF** in the dialog to point the tool at the file you just saved.
-The file will be copied into the `FetchedBibliographyPDFs` folder and the download process continues with the next citation.
+Download the PDF in the browser and leave the dialog open—the app watches your system Downloads folder and, as soon as a new PDF appears, it is copied into the `FetchedBibliographyPDFs` folder so the queue can continue.
+If the automatic capture misses a file, click **Browse for PDF...** in the dialog and point the tool at the correct download manually.

 ## How it works